Since 2009, CAF's World Giving Index has provided an annual snapshot of generosity across the world.

-Our intention is for this deeper level of insight to help understanding and prompt conversations, from policymakers to personal networks.
+Our intention is for this deeper level of analysis to help understanding and prompt conversations, from policymakers to personal networks.

 By telling both sides of the story — that of donors and that of charities — we aim to provide insight that is valuable to governments, policymakers, charities themselves and all types of givers.